Marketing a hospice program

 One way hospice businesses can narrow down their target patient and family audience is by looking at the demographics in their area.
 For example, how many seniors live within a certain radius of the hospice center?

 The second target audience for hospice programs is medical professionals.
 In the United States, Medicare, Medicaid, or insurance cover most hospice services.
-In order for a patient to qualify for this coverage, a medical professional must refer the patient to a hospice based on their diagnosis.
+For a patient to qualify for this coverage, a medical professional must refer them to a hospice based on their diagnosis.
 In many cases, a patient’s family physician makes this referral, though nurses, social workers, and others in the healthcare field sometimes do as well.

 2. Have clear marketing goals